FICO Credit Scores: What Do They Mean?

-Because our society is so automated, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to just one number.

-- Your Credit History - How long have you had credit for years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for just a short time?

-- Payment History - Do you have any payments later than 30 days?
+- Payment History - Have you paid more than 30 days late?

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-Is it possible to improve your credit score?
+Is it possible to raise your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must appeal for the credit agency to remove any incorrect reporting on your credit report; this is really the only way to quickly improve your credit score.
+You must appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only "quick fix" for credit problems.

-In order to raise your score, you've got to have the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to know your score and make certain that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the company that offered the original FICO credit score, offers FICO scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a federally-mandated free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.